barchart/dockerup/README.md

 #### Running dockerup

-dockerup is typically run from a cron job (i.e. every minute) to check for configuration and container updates.
+dockerup is typically run from a cron job (once a minute) to check for configuration and container updates.

 ```
-dockerup --config aws --cache /var/cache/dockerup
+dockerup --config /my/config.json --cache /var/cache/dockerup
 ```

-You can also omit `--config` and specify configuration in `/etc/dockerup/dockerup.json`.
+If you omit `--config`, dockerup will look in `/etc/dockerup/dockerup.json`.
+You can also use EC2 user-data by specifying `--config aws`.
 A sample JSON configuration file is shown below:

 ```
 {